Novartis is taming nuclear power and putting it to use to treat advanced cancer.

 When they noticed that radiation had the power to burn skin, they applied it to treat cancer.
 The benefits were evident, but it would take scientists decades to understand how to wield the energy that emerges from the core of these special atoms safely.

-Now, a new form of nuclear medicine is on the scene and it looks nothing like the radiation therapy of the past.
-Targeted radioligand therapy harnesses the power of radioactive atoms and delivers it directly to cancer cells no matter where they are in the body.
-Novartis is investing in this emerging form of nuclear medicine because it has the potential to become a foundational pillar of cancer therapy.
+Now, a different form of nuclear medicine is on the scene and it looks nothing like the radiation therapy of the past.
+Targeted radioligand therapy harnesses the power of radioactive atoms and is designed to deliver it directly to cancer cells no matter where they are in the body.
+Novartis is investing in this emerging form of nuclear medicine because it believes it has the potential to become a foundational pillar of cancer therapy.

 Marie Curie discovered radium’s radioactive properties and championed its use in the treatment of cancer.
-Early efforts to use radioactive elements to treat cancer (this image circa 1926) showed promise but were imprecise and caused damage to healthy cells.
+Early efforts to use radioactive elements to treat cancer (this image circa 1926) showed promise but were imprecise.

 General Photographic Agency/Getty Images